 The first (of many) San Blas island

-While the crew is loading and unloading goods on the next island we decide to take a stroll on the island where we see a different world, one of the Kuna people tribe, which consists of almost a hundred communities living on several San Blas islands.
-Their lifestyle is primitive: houses made of bamboo, no electricity and traditional households.
+While the crew is loading and unloading goods on the next island we decided to take a stroll on the island where we see a different world, one of the Kuna people tribe, which consists of almost a hundred communities living on several San Blas islands.
+Their lifestyle is primitive: houses made of bamboo, no electricity, and traditional households.

 We are greeted by a Spanish speaking man, let’s call him Donaldo, who turns out to be the Secretary of the Committee of Kuna Community Representatives.
 Donaldo explains: “After 500 years the Kuna people community on this island, Isla Soledad Miria, is moving back to the Panamanian mainland.
 This will take three years and has a few reasons: